ibm-cloud-docs/pattern-code-engine-ai-summary-app/devops-architecture.md

 # Architecture decisions for devops
 {: #devops-decisions}

-The following are devops architecture decisions for the inclusion of watsonx.ai summarization in the "AI summarization using highly resilient serverless architecture pattern in {{site.data.keyword.cloud}}" pattern.
+The following are devops architecture decisions for the inclusion of watsonx.ai summarization in the AI summarization using highly resilient serverless architecture pattern.

 | Architecture decision     | Requirement                | Options                | Decision              | Rationale         |
 |---------------------------|----------------------------|------------------------|-----------------------|-------------------|